Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 # Steps for Usage:
 1. Download:
-   - AbstractIntegratedModule.pyd (For Windows),
+   - AbstractIntegratedModule.pyd and Windows compatible object file's (For Windows),
-   - AbstractIntegratedModule.cpython-39-x86_64-linux-gnu.so (For linux x86_64)
+   - AbstractIntegratedModule.cpython-39-x86_64-linux-gnu.so and Linux x86_64 compatible object file's (For linux x86_64)
    - AbstractIntegratedModule.cpython-39-aarch64-linux-gnu.so (for Linux ARM64 - Raspberry Pi)

 2. Create CSV file that contains training labels and titles: